cybershoe/devday-mongo101-labs/docs/lab1/lab1-1.md

   > [!NOTE]
   > Keep this string handy.
 It's for your own personal MongoDB Atlas
   > lab cluster, and you will be using it during the rest of the labs.

+When you are done, proceed to the next lab.